MindstormingAB/my-final-project-client/README.md

 Then, I created an animated hamburger menu mainly based on React Router hook Navlink.

 Finally, I made a copy of this repository and converted it to a Progressive Web Application.
-See https://github.com/MindstormingAB/my-final-project-client-pwa for more information
+See https://github.com/MindstormingAB/my-final-project-client-pwa for more information.

 ## Limitations